yearn/yearn-devdocs/docs/developers/v2/getting-started.md

 When the strategy has more than 10M in TVL, it should

-1. Create a a committee of 3 people with deep knowledge monitoring the strategy 24/7
+1. Create a committee of 3 people with deep knowledge monitoring the strategy 24/7

 When it's passed 100M in TVL